Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ### Global Delegate Accessor Function
 These are details of a particular way to fill requirement 2 of an approach.
-If an approach doesn't explicitly refer to this section, this is not used.
+If a chosen approach doesn't explicitly refer to this section, this is not used and irrelevant.
 This option does not work for Java source code.

 A way to grant access to delegate identities would be to expose the invisible fields, making them accessible as properties.
 However, this solution is not ideal:
 * How to name the delegate properties?
 Their names might clash with existing properties.
 * Do we want invisible fields to be a part of the language?
 The invisible fields emitted by the old behaviour aren't officially documented (correct me if I'm wrong).
-* If proposal 1 is accepted, this is irrelevant as there are no invisible fields in the new behaviour

 This is why we propose an intrinsic accessor function that can be used to access delegate objects, known as the global accessor function, whose declarion can be seen below: